asgood23/STATIONS/made-with-samples/100-bastards-test.md

 ## 3. Ancient One
+You are river and stone, moaning to the moon, swooning in the sunset.
+Start with the spells Whisper to Water, Stone to Dust, and Metal to Rust.
+A lily builds a home inside your bones.

+Krustentier: "Scissor Paper Rock" by Indica

 ## 4. Atom Heart Mother
+Once per day, birth a new element: a novel and powerful combination of particles and forces.
+Describe the power it gives you.
+Once you use its power, it grows up and leaves for another dimension.

+Moxie: "Atom Heart Mother" by Pink Floyd

 ## 5. Automatic Husband
+Test Luck to become a target’s Husband.
+Start with a pen, an imaginary map, and a birth chart made by a special commission of Navajo basketball coaches and blonde ladies.

+[Eric Swanson](https://www.instagram.com/wooodsman/),  “Automatic Husband” by Fiery Furnaces

 ## 6. Baby Criminal

+You are a criminal mastermind but also a toddler.
+You wear a hat made from a squirrel you killed and a leather jacket taken from the corpse of the first man that ever crossed you.
+You can smoke anything, but have to nap twice a day, and always dream of building a nuclear device.
+Your mother is crying, somewhere.

+Kaisa: “Baby Criminal” by Viagra Boys

 ## 7. Black Emperor

+You have five eyes, all blind, but each of which can detect (and emit) a different Power: fire, static, void, sleep, storm.
+Start with five loyal advisers (d6+3 HP), one for each Power; they each have a spell associated with the power.

+Delphi: "Fire at Static Valley" by Godspeed You!
+Black Emperor

-8. Blue Lotus Adept
+## 8. Blue Lotus Adept
-9. Bomb
+## 9. Bomb
-10. Boxer
+## 10. Boxer
-11. Brainwasher
+## 11. Brainwasher
-12. Bug Collector
+## 12. Bug Collector
-13. Candy Man
+## 13. Candy Man
-14. Cave Dweller
+## 14. Cave Dweller
-15. Chainmelter
+## 15. Chainmelter
-16. Chauffeur
+## 16. Chauffeur
-17. Child of the Rising Sun
+## 17. Child of the Rising Sun
-18. Church Ghost
+## 18. Church Ghost
-19. City Slicker
+## 19. City Slicker
-20. Coffin Carrier
+## 20. Coffin Carrier
 21. Dark Destroyer
 22. Demon-Eyed
 23. Devil Dogs